It is our desire to teach our kids to give back to their communities, so here are 4 easy ways that you can involve your kids in giving back.

 Because our kids already have so much and receive gifts from family members, we often request donation items for their birthday parties.
 We do alternate from year to year, but this has become kind of a tradition.

-We give them some choices of organization they could request donations for, and they have chosen charities like the local pregnancy center, the food pantry, and Levine’s Children’s Hospital.
+We give them some choices of organization they could request donations for, and they have chosen charities like the local pregnancy center (diapers, bottles, etc.), the food pantry (canned or non-perishable goods), and Levine’s Children’s Hospital (board games or giant color books).

 Once everything is collected, we then take them to actually donate the items in person so that they can see a tangible gift and make a connection.